lucasgneccoh/SGD_ICP_PY/README.md

 # Remarks

 `pypcd` is not mine.
 I took it from [this](https://github.com/dimatura/pypcd) repository, but I had to modify the code to be able to use it.
-To be able to use `utils_pcd.py` you need to enter the folder and run
+To be able to use `utils_pcd.py` you need to enter the `pypcd` folder and from there run the following commands

 ```
 setup.py build